diskoverdata/diskover-docs/source_files/search_syntax.md

 >- The variable after the colon needs to be typed in upper and/or lower case to match exactly what you are searching for.

 #### Default Field Names

-This list can also be found in the help page of the user interface:

 - **atime** - access time > refer to [Queries with Time](#search_time) for examples
 - **costpergb** - storage space cost > `costpergb:[10 TO 500]`